vmware-archive/wavefront-grpc-sdk-java/README.md

 # wavefront-grpc-sdk-java [![build status][ci-img]][ci] [![Released Version][maven-img]][maven]

 The Wavefront gRPC SDK for Java is a library that collects out-of-the-box metrics, histograms, and trace data from gRPC operations in your Java application, and reports that data to Wavefront.
-You can analyze the telemetry data in [Wavefront](www.wavefront.com) to better understand how your application is performing in production.
+You can analyze the telemetry data in [Wavefront](https://www.wavefront.com) to better understand how your application is performing in production.

-## Usage
+## Maven
 If you are using Maven, add following maven dependency to your `pom.xml`.
 ```
 <dependency>